AnthonyChristidis/scDiagnosticsBioc2024Demo/README.md

 # Workshop Materials

-This repository contains the workshop materials.
+-   This repository contains the workshop materials.
 You may find the [PDF slides](https://github.com/AnthonyChristidis/scDiagnosticsBioc2024Demo/blob/devel/inst/slides/BioC2024_scDiagnostics.pdf) in `inst/slides` which contain an overview of the role of the **`scDiagnostics`** package in cell type annotation.
+-   You may find the fully documented workshop code examples in the [vignettes folder](https://github.com/AnthonyChristidis/scDiagnosticsBioc2024Demo/tree/devel/vignettes).
+-   There is also a [pkgdown website](https://anthonychristidis.github.io/scDiagnosticsBioc2024Demo/articles/BioC2024_scDiagnostics_Workshop.html) for the workshop with the code materials.
-You may find the fully documented workshop code examples in the [vignettes folder](https://github.com/AnthonyChristidis/scDiagnosticsBioc2024Demo/tree/devel/vignettes).
-There is also a publicly available [Docker image](https://github.com/anthonychristidis/scDiagnosticsBioc2024Demo/pkgs/container/scdiagnosticsbioc2024demo) to run the vignette in a container with all dependencies already installed.
+-   There is also a publicly available [Docker image](https://github.com/anthonychristidis/scDiagnosticsBioc2024Demo/pkgs/container/scdiagnosticsbioc2024demo) to run the vignette in a container with all dependencies already installed.

 # Installation